mcontim/GeoGrids.jl/README.md

   - `ICO`: Icosahedral grid tessellation with specified correction factor and pattern (`:hex` or `:circle`).
   - `H3`: Uber's H3 hexagonal hierarchical geospatial indexing system (not implemented in current version).

+### Enlarged Regions

+- `GeoRegionEnlarged`: Represents a geographical region defined by a country or a list of countries, with an additional field `:enlarged` that can be set to `true` to indicate that the region is enlarged.

 These types provide a flexible framework for defining geographical regions and tessellation methods for creating grid layouts in GeoGrids.jl.
 They allow users to specify different types of regions (global, latitude belts, country-based, or custom polygons) and choose appropriate tessellation methods for their specific needs.